The-Ticking-Clockwork/Crockford-Base32-Nim/README.md

 implement that.

-If you're using [`nint128`](https://github.com/rockcavera/nim-nint128) in your project, we support encoding or decoding of those types too!
+If you're using [`nint128`](https://github.com/rockcavera/nim-nint128) in your project, we support encoding or decoding of those types too, just define `crockfordb32NintSupport`!

 [`stint`](https://github.com/status-im/nim-stint) support is
 unimplemented, but planned to be added in the future.